 4. Markets set prices and allocate resources.

-Fundamental factors of production are scarce resources, and we have unlimited wants, so the market allocates these scarce resources by setting a price buyers are willing and able to pay.
+Primary factors of production are scarce resources, and we have unlimited wants, so the market allocates these scarce resources by setting a price buyers are willing and able to pay.
 (Connect borrowers to lenders).
 A market sets a price that rations scarce resources to those willing and able to pay.
 Similarly, in the financial sector markets will determine what investments get funded.

 Economic or market stability improves welfare in the economy.
 Central banks work to keep markets and the financial system stable, which is better for all individuals.